sourcegraph/scip/docs/scip.md

 Line numbers and characters are always 0-based.
 Make sure to increment the line/character values before displaying them in an editor-like UI because editors conventionally use 1-based numbers.

+The 'character' value is interpreted based on the PositionEncoding for the Document.

 Historical note: the original draft of this schema had a `Range` message type with `start` and `end` fields of type `Position`, mirroring LSP.